 The EPA and The Food and Drug Administration have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed 14.

-They established a list of best fish, good choices and ones to avoid based on their mercury levels.
-Therefore, does tuna or Mahi Mahi have more mercury?
+They established a list of best fish, good choices and ones to avoid based on their mercury levels. let’s examine which fish has more mercury.

 Tuna and Mahi Mahi have similar levels of mercury.
 They are both listed on the FDA’s good choices of fish to consume regarding their mercury levels.
 The recommendation is consuming one serving per week for fish listed as good choices.